DataBiosphere/dsub/README.md

 ### Submitting a batch job

-You can run a batch job consisting of an array of many tasks, rather than a single task as in all of the examples so far.
-To run a batch of tasks, create a tab-separated values (TSV) file containing the environment variables and input and output parameters for multiple tasks.
+Each of the examples above has demonstrated submitting a single task with a single set of variables, inputs, and outputs.
+If you have a batch of inputs and you want to run the same operation over them, `dsub` allows you to create a batch job.

+Instead of calling `dsub` repeatedly, you can create a tab-separated values (TSV) file containing the variables, inputs, and outputs for each task, and then call `dsub` once.
+The result will be a single `job-id` with multiple tasks.
+The tasks will be scheduled and run independently, but can be [monitored](#viewing-job-status) and [deleted](#deleting-a-job) as a group.

+#### Tasks file format

 The first line of the TSV file specifies the names and types of the parameters.
 For example: